sd0e/termigraph-js/README.md

 > The graphs of y = sin(x) and y = 1/x plot on the software

 ![The graphs of y = sin(x) and y = 1/x plot on the software](example-1.png)

+## Setting Up

+Clone the repository, and run `npm install` to install the necessary package used for getting the terminal inputs.
+Then run `npm run start` to start the program.